aaronbloomfield/ccc/hws/daoweb3/index.md

 We then define three `async` functions:

 - `getNumChoices()` is a function that takes in no parameters (the parameters -- or lack thereof -- are listed in the parenthesis after the `async` keyword).
-This calls the `num_choices` getter function in the [Choices.sol](../dappintro/Choices.sol.html) contract.
+This calls the `num_choices` getter function in the [Poll.sol](../dappintro/Poll.sol.html) contract, which implements the [IPoll.sol](../dappintro/IPoll.sol.html) interface.
 Note that we have to put `await` in front of it, since that is also an `async` call, and we wait it to wait (aka block) until the function eventually returns.
 And, unlike in geth, we put parentheses both after `num_choices` and after `call`.
 This function waits until `num_choices()` returns, and then returns that value.
 - `getChioceInfo()` is a function that takes in one parameter, the choice ID -- that parameter is indicated in the parenthesis after the `async` keyword.
-This calls `choices()` which is a getter function for the Choice struct from [Choices.sol](../dappintro/Choices.sol.html).
+This calls `choices()` which is a getter function for the Choice struct from [Poll.sol](../dappintro/Poll.sol.html).
 Note that this function also waits (blocks) until that call completes, as indicated by the `await` keyword.
 The obtained struct has three fields -- `id`, `name`, and `votes`.
 This function returns two of them in a list.
 - `setChioceInfo()` is a function that takes in one parameter, the choice ID -- that parameter is indicated in the parenthesis after the `async` keyword.
 This function calls `getChoiceInfo()` to get the Choice fields from the smart contract.
 You will notice the `.then(` part -- we are specifying the code block to execute when the async call returns.
 This function will not block -- it kicks off the call to `getChoiceInfo()`, and immediately returns.
 Once `getChoiceInfo()` does return the data (remember: a list containing the name and votes of the choice), it will execute the code block.
 Note the `l =>` part -- this is binding the return value from `getChioceInfo()`, which is a list, to the variable `l`, which is then used in the code block.
 The details of the code block will be discussed below, but it basically updates a few fields of the HTML page.